HaRo87/mdbom/CONTRIBUTING.md

 You can run the application with `poetry run mdb [ARGS...]`.

-Run `task list` to see all the available actions!
+Run `task --list` to see all the available actions!

+If you want to know more about a specific task then run `task <name> --summary` to get a detailed description.

 ## Development